Co-founder at Movinhand & Enrollhand

 What can you learn from this?

-This means that an education crisis is not the end of the world for your school.
+If you are currently experiencing a crisis in your local education sector, it is not the end of the world for your school.
 The problems are real but there are concrete solutions too.

 As an education provider, you need to be able to roll with the punches.
 There are certain factors you can’t change, but you can always adapt.
 Every challenge provides the opportunity to improve.